eb-del/mettle/content/Genera/Zoophytes.md

 # Description
 Though many [[Humans|humans]] assert a clear distinction between plants and animals, there are still some organisms that reside in the grey area between the genera.

-The zoophytes are comprised primarily of animals with a mostly vegetative, static nature, such as sea sponges, corals, barnacles, urchins, and starfish[^cnid].
+The zoophytes are comprised primarily of carnivorous plants (such as the pitcher plant and fly trap) and animals with a mostly vegetative, static nature, (such as sea sponges, corals, barnacles, urchins, and starfish)[^cnid].
 A smaller fraction of zoophytes contain animals that use plant-like mimicry, such as the stick bugs and leaf insects; as well as plants that use animal-like mimicry, such as the corpse flower.

-Zoophytes also contain plant[^plant]-animal symbiotic pairings that are near inseparable, such as parasitic molds that inhabit and control insects[^cord] or in jellyfish that harbor algae as their sole food source.
+Zoophytes also contain plant-animal symbiotic pairings that are near inseparable, such as parasitic molds[^fungi][^cord] that inhabit and control insects or jellyfish that harbor algae as their sole food source.

 ## True Zoophytes
 A **true zoophyte** is any organism that genuinely inhabits the intersection between plants and animals, rather than from misattribution or insufficient understanding.
 The most recognizable true zoophyte is the [[Barometz]], a plant that produces sheep as fruit.